ElkanaGam/cortex/README.md

 ## Installation

 > note:
-Due to unfortuntly circumsances cortex is not avialable with `Docker` image for the project.<br/> This will be fix at the next version.
-Therefor, follow the next step, to instal the package.
+Due to unfortunately circumsances cortex is not avialable with `Docker image` for the project.<br/> This will be fix at the next version.
+Therefore, follow the next step, to instal the package.

 first clone the project from github:
 ```